DanielleRaine/Equitable-AI-for-Dermatology-VIR_AJL_Team-Dermaplane/README.md

 **Describe:**

-* The Kaggle competition and its connection to the Break Through Tech AI Program
-* The objective of the challenge
-* The real-world significance of the problem and the potential impact of your work

 We now live in a world where AI governs access to information, opportunity and freedom.
 However, AI systems can perpetuate racism, sexism, ableism, and other harmful forms of discrimination, therefore, presenting significant threats to our society - from healthcare, to economic opportunity, to our criminal justice system.

 The Algorithmic Justice League is an organization that combines art and research to illuminate the social implications and harms of artificial intelligence.